Molds in the Environment

 serious results of water damage from a hurricane or severe floods.
 Mold can grow within

-discoloration, and a bad odor or musty smell.
+or ceiling discoloration, and a bad odor or musty smell.

 FEMA and CDC warn that returning to water-damaged homes after a disaster may pose